ct-js/docs.ctjs.rocks/docs/content-subsystem.md

 * **An icon** that is displayed in ct.IDE's UI.
 * **The content schema.** This is a list of all the fields each entry in your content type has.

 The content schema is described with a table.
 Each row will be a field in an object.
-Similarly to the content types themselves, fields have a regular and readable names as well.
+Similar to the content types themselves, fields have a regular and readable name as well.
 If you name your field as `title`, you will be able to access the title of the first entry in your content type with `ct.content.Quests[0].title`.

 Besides a name, each field has a type.
-Fields can have simple values like strings, numbers, and booleans, but they can also refer to assets in your project: to textures, templates, sounds, particle emitters, and rooms.
+Fields can have simple values like strings, numbers, and booleans, but they can also refer to assets in your project: such as textures, templates, sounds, particle emitters, and rooms.
 In code, such references will become strings — the names of your assets.

 There are also two checkboxes for each field: "Required" and "Array".